How to make Word documents accessible

 We also recommend adding an author, though this is not required.
 This does not have to be a person's name.
 For example, you can use the organisation's name, like 'Nottinghamshire County Council - www.nottinghamshire.gov.uk'.

-Check your document title
+Check a document title

 Before your document is published:

-3. Under 'Properties', go to the 'Title' field.
+- Under 'Properties', go to the 'Title' field and check you have a suitable title.

 After you publish your document: